All pallets presented to the USPS, whether USPS-provided or mailer-provided, must meet the standards in 705.8.0.

 Strapping and Shrinkwrap (705.8.4)

-Each pallet box must be securely strapped or shrinkwrapped (or both) to its pallet for safe transport (except when the pallet is accepted at the postal facility where the contents are distributed and the weight of the mail in the box will hold the box in place during transport and processing).
+Each pallet box must be secured with at least two straps or bands, or shrinkwrapped, or both, to its pallet for safe transport (except when the pallet is accepted at the postal facility where the contents are distributed and the weight of the mail in the box will hold the box in place during transport and processing).

 Measuring a Pallet Box

-Trays must be individually sleeved, strapped, and labeled.
-See 705.8.14.5 for exception to the strapping requirement.
+Trays must be prepared under the standards for the class of mail and price claimed.
+See 705.8.14.5 for an exception to the tray strapping requirement.

 Any combination of trays (1-foot, 2-foot, EMM) can be stacked on the same pallet, as long as the finished pallet is sturdy and meets all height and weight requirements.